erajasekar/erajasekar.github.io/_posts/2018-12-24-how-to-embed-code-in-medium-blog.md

 ## Doculet - Easy way to Embed code in Medium

-Because of above problems, I decided to build a new app to make embeding code in Medium or any website easier.
+Because of above problems, I decided to build a new app to make embeding code in Medium or any website easy.
 The app name is [Doculet](https://doculet.net/about) and beta version is ready to use.

-Doculet has ability to import your existing gists or you can create new code document in Doculet editor.
-In the editor, you will type the code in left side and see live preview on right side.
+Doculet can import your existing gists or you can create new code document in Doculet editor.
 Doculet uses human readable and easy to use [AsciiDoc](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/#source-code) document markup that is similar to markdown.
 AsciiDoc provides builtin support to comment code using callouts.

 After you finish editing, you can publish your code for embeding in other sites.